gravefolk/3s-project/README.md

 ### Products page
 This is a CPT single page and pulls data from the ACF fields on the page

+## Project Thoughts
+Overall im very pleased with this project.
+I think this custom theme uses best practices and techonologies and im going to continue working on it so I can build myself a new personal website.
+Apart from the related field block giving me a bit of a problem with pulling in data from the product post meta, this was pretty smooth.
+Im sure as soon as I send this off im going to think of a bunch of other improvements I can make but this is a list I made for myself of continuing improvements.

-## Things I would have done if I was going to spend more time on this:
+### Things I would have done if I was going to spend more time on this:
 - Instead of declaring fields in the CRM I would have generated them in the theme.
 For this test case I thought the locally stored ACF JSON is fine.
 - Create 'gallery' block
 - Enqueue the gallery splide JS library using wp_enqueue_scripts